callumdevlin/callumdevlin.github.io/ProjectPages/rlbot/vectors.md

 ~~~

 This Returns the distance between this vector and another vector using pythagoras that's calculated in the 'Vec3.length()' function as it's passed through.

+## Angles

+When dealing with 3D space it is important to make sure the car is angled correctly when hitting the ball or finding out where things are.
+To find this out we use a vector function that can find the angle between 2 desired vectors